jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

   {% endlatex %}
 </figure>

-The average value of all possible outcomes in this case is $100, which is the break-even amount.
+The average value of all possible outcomes in this case is $100, which is the breakeven amount.
 Also notice that there are an equal number of winning games as there are losing games.
 Both aspects are indicative of a fair game.
 If the gambler chooses the fixed fraction betting strategy, the results are a bit different:

 <figure class="equation">
   {% latex 23 %}